qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Using uninitialized memory is undefined behavior.
 - `a = b` will drop the original object in place of `a`.
 If `a` is uninitialized, then it will drop an unitialized object, which is undefined behavior.
 Use `addr_of_mut!(...).write(...)` [Related](https://lucumr.pocoo.org/2022/1/30/unsafe-rust/)
 - Handle panic unwinding.
 - Reading/writing to mutable data that's shared between threads need to use atomic or volatile access ([`read_volatile`](https://doc.rust-lang.org/std/ptr/fn.read_volatile.html), [`write_volatile`](https://doc.rust-lang.org/beta/std/ptr/fn.write_volatile.html)).
-If not, optimizer may assume that data won't be changed by other thread, treating spin-lock-like loop as deadloop.
+If not, optimizer may wrongly merge and reorder reads/writes.
+Note that volatile access themself doesn't establish memory order (unlike Java `volatile`).
 - ......

 Modern compilers tries to optimize as much as possible. **To optimize as much as possible, the compiler makes assumptions as much as possible.
 Breaking any of these assumption can lead to wrong optimization.** That's why it's so complex.
 [See also](https://queue.acm.org/detail.cfm?id=3212479)